The WWF is run at a local level by the following offices...

 We work on multiple issues - including scaling nature-positive production practices, shifting to healthy and sustainable diets and radically reducing food loss and waste - and across value chains, in policy, finance, retail, on the farm and so on.
 We bring partners from across food systems together, at the global level to influence international agendas - like biodiversity loss, climate change and land use - and on the ground and in the water in more than 100 countries to implement context-specific and place-based solutions that will have the highest impact in the shortest time.

 We work in nearly 100 countries to stop the degradation of the planet’s natural environment and to build a future in which people live in harmony with nature, by working with local communities and in some of the most iconic ecosystems.
-Applying a food systems approach is critical to deliver holistic benefits and we frame our work through four interconnected areas:
+Applying a food systems approach is critical to deliver holistic benefits and we developed the 4Ps Action Framework, a new way of deliver actions on the ground for nature, climate and the wellbeing of people, to frame our work through four interconnected areas:

 Planet – wherein planetary health is improved, with the impacts of food systems reduced, so that they operate within planetary boundaries (many of which are currently being transgressed)